shama/dontkry.com/src/documents/posts/code/browserify-and-the-universal-module-definition.html.md

 The truth is most authors won't configure UMD in all their modules or if they do; they likely will do it wrong rendering the a definition ineffective or just plain broken.

+> **Update:** [@BlaineBublitz](http://twitter.com/BlaineBublitz) pointed out the above UMD wrapper is incorrect as the AMD build tools will expose `exports` as an object.
+Thus we should check for AMD first for the above to actually work.

+> The funny thing is, I copied the above UMD example directly from [https://github.com/umdjs/umd](https://github.com/umdjs/umd).
+I don't want this post to rag on UMD because UMD has very good intentions.
+But it kind of drives the point home that even UMD's own examples are incorrect.

 ## ES6 to the Rescue?
 Harmony is on horizon and it includes a module definition: